Tag: yoga

 The chakras store the anxiety

-A yoga practice will move the anxious vibrating energy.
-The prana (life force) moves the anxiety from the solar plexus chakra (Manipura chakra) down to the root chakra (Muladhara chakra).
-Under those circumstances you will feel a sense of feeling grounded, solid and secure (kapha) .
+A yoga practice helps to release anxious energy.
+It moves the life force (prana) from the solar plexus chakra (Manipura chakra) down to the root chakra (Muladhara chakra).
+This will make you feel grounded, solid, and secure (kapha).

-Literally speaking, the word “chakra” from Sanskrit translates to “wheel” or “disk,” but references a spiritual energy centre within the human body.
+The word “chakra” means “wheel” in Sanskrit and refers to a spiritual energy centre in the body.
 You can read more about the chakras here.

 5 ways Yoga relieves anxiety